blegouix/similie/docs/tensor_module.md

 A special class of tensors are the [antisymmetric tensors](https://en.wikipedia.org/wiki/Antisymmetric_tensor) which correspond to differential forms (ie. the [Faraday tensor](https://en.wikipedia.org/wiki/Electromagnetic_tensor) of electromagnetism), implemented in the \ref exterior_module "Exterior module" of SimiLie.
 Even more specials are the [vectors](https://en.wikipedia.org/wiki/Vector_(mathematics_and_physics)) which correspond to 1-forms.

-The [Scalar](https://en.wikipedia.org/wiki/Scalar) corresponds to a 0-form and is a degenerated type of tensors.
+The [Scalar](https://en.wikipedia.org/wiki/Scalar) corresponds to a 0-form and is a degenerated (rank-0) type of tensors.

 ## Do Kokkos and DDC support tensor fields ?
 What can SimiLie do in addition ?

 Kokkos aims to handle [Multidimensional arrays](https://en.wikipedia.org/wiki/Array_\(data_structure\)#Multidimensional_arrays).
-A `N-rank` tensor field defined over a `M-dimension` discrete manifold can be stored as a `N*M-dimensions` array.
-But this is not very conveniant, because Kokkos does not allow to labelize the dimensions of the array, so the user has to keep track of the ordering of physical dimensions and tensor indices, which may be very cumbersome and can easily lead to silent bugs.
+A rank-N tensor field defined over a M-dimension discrete manifold can be stored as a N\*M-dimensions array.
+But this is not very convenient, because Kokkos does not allow to labelize the dimensions of the array, so the user has to keep track of the ordering of physical dimensions and tensor indices, which may be very cumbersome and can easily lead to silent bugs.

 DDC offers the possibility to labelize the physical dimensions, but its support for tensor fields is limited.
 Scalar fields are described using the `ddc::Chunk` and `ddc::ChunkSpan` classes, which internally relie on `mdspan` (the C++ standardization of `Kokkos::View`).
 They take as a template argument a `ddc::DiscreteDomain`, which is itself template by the physical dimensions of the problem: